Creating New Issues Through Incoming Email

 You can have the system automatically convert emails into new issues through Incoming Email (IEM).
-If you are also using Email Notifications or any Outgoing Email in your site, IEM will also convert Replies or Forwards related to those messages into notes on their originating issues.
+You may configure Issuetrak to retrieve messages from Exchange, IMAP, POP3, or Office365 mailboxes.
+If you are also using Issue Notifications or any Outgoing Email in your site, IEM will also convert Replies or Forwards related to those messages into notes on their originating issues.

 The following subject line prefixes are supported by IEM:

 The incoming email module allows replies to email, sent from Issuetrak to be parsed and added as Notes on the sending issue.
 By default, the notes added to the issue will be set to public.
 There is one case where that is not true.
 In a case where a user has the user permission, “Can view and add Private Notes” and where “Private” is enabled on the System Defaults page in the System Setting (see Notes Default section).
 If this combination is true, then the notes added through replies using the Incoming Email Module will also be set to private.

 There is no limit to the number of mailboxes IEM can process.
 Each of these mailboxes may reside on a different server and have different access credentials.
 In addition, each one can be processed differently based on its settings within your Issuetrak interface.
 This includes—whether or not the system:

 - Deletes messages from the mailbox server after processing

 - Applies a size limit to the individual Attachments it will add to issues

 - Applies a default Assignment, Issue Template, Class, and / or Issue Type to new issues

 - Tries to determine Issue Type / Subtypes for new issues using the Subject line

 - Tries to determine an Issue Template to use to create new issues using the Subject line